Why I'm Not Celebrating Autism Awareness Month

 I would like to watch a concert with amazing autistic performers or a play with autistic actors.

 I would like to see autistic athletes competing.

 So I will continue to try and challenge those stereotypes and raise awareness of the real issues that face autistic families on a day to day basis.
 I will continue to write about us honestly and in my own quiet way…

 But I will continue to keep one eye on Autism Awareness Month.
 Perhaps I will be pleasantly surprised.

-The Mighty is asking the following: What’s one thing you thought on the day of your or a loved one’s diagnosis that you later completely changed your mind about?
+The Mighty is asking the following: Describe your experience of not quite fitting under one specific diagnosis or a label your community identifies with.
 If you’d like to participate, please send a blog post to [email protected] Please include a photo for the piece, a photo of yourself and 1-2 sentence bio.
 Check out our Submit a Story page for more about our submission guidelines.